Tina Charles (singer): Career

-Further hits like "Love Me Like a Lover", "Dr Love", "Rendezvous" and "Love Bug" made her a pop star in Europe, Asia, Australia and New Zealand, but she was never able to achieve success in the US.
-Her only solo recording to chart significantly in the US was "You Set My Heart on Fire," which reached number 3 on Record World's 'Disco File Top 20' chart in the autumn of 1975.
+Further hits, including "Love Me Like a Lover", "Dr Love", "Rendezvous" and "Love Bug", made her a pop star in Europe, Asia, Australia and New Zealand, but she was never able to achieve success in the US.
+Her only solo recording to chart significantly in the US was "You Set My Heart on Fire", which reached number 3 on Record World magazine's 'Disco File Top 20' chart in the autumn of 1975.

-In 1978, Charles was a joint winner at the World Popular Song Festival held in Tokyo, performing the tune, "Love Rocks".
-Charles represented the UK, and shared the top prize with Japan's own entry.
+In 1978, Charles was a joint winner at the World Popular Song Festival held in Tokyo, performing the tune "Love Rocks".
+Charles represented the UK and shared the top prize with Japan's own entry.

-By 1980 her career was in decline, and disco music generally was losing some of its public appeal.
+By 1980, her career was in decline and disco music generally was losing some of its public appeal.
 She attempted to change her disco style for her 1980 album Just One Smile for a more hard edge rock electronic style but the album was virtually ignored.
-Charles married and had a child, and devoted herself for some years to her family life, putting her singing career on hold.
-In the mid-1980s she had a resurgence with a remix of "I Love to Love" which was produced by longtime friend and associate Sanny X.
+Charles married, had a child and devoted herself for some years to her family life, putting her singing career on hold.
+In the mid-1980s, she had a resurgence with a remix of "I Love to Love" which was produced by longtime friend and associate Sanny X.

-Since 2000, Charles has performed throughout Europe where disco music and her hit singles have been reappraised, and she has become a popular live performer.
+Since 2000, Charles has performed throughout Europe, where disco music and her hit singles have been reappraised and she has become a popular live performer.
 Charles featured in the Top 5 of the US Hot Dance Music/Club Play chart with "Higher" in 2006.
 The song was produced by Sanny X. She made a guest appearance with The Producers at their 2007 concert, singing "Slave to the Rhythm".
 In October 2007, Charles recorded "Hide and Seek" with producer Ian Levine for the album Disco 2008.
-Her latest album, Listen 2 the Music was released in March 2008.
+Her latest album, Listen 2 the Music, was released in March 2008.

 In 2010, Charles was signed by the British writer and producer Carl M Cox to his PMG Music production and record label.
 Other notable acts that have been signed by Cox's label are Sinitta and Amanda Lear.
 Charles' first single with PMG, "Your Love Is My Light", was released physically on 7 November 2011 and digitally on 14 November.
 Also in 2010, she went on tour with 5000 Volts, the band with which she experienced her first hit record.

 Personal life

-Charles married Bernard Webb in 1977, and they divorced in 1979.
+Charles married Bernard Webb in 1977 and they divorced in 1979.
 Their son, Max, was born in London in June 1977.
 She married Tetoo Hassan in 1993.
 They lived in Caterham, Surrey, England.
 Hassan died of cancer in 2013.
-In 2015 she married her third husband, David Fancourt.
+In 2015, she married David Fancourt.
 In 2016, they lived in Surrey.